A message from Friends of PBS Wisconsin and the Wisconsin Public Radio Association

 If Congress cuts public media funding, what will that mean for Wisconsin Public Radio and PBS Wisconsin?

-Several news outlets have reported that the White House is planning to ask Congress to claw back previously approved federal funding for public media, threatening PBS Wisconsin, Wisconsin Public Radio and the entire public media system.
+President Donald Trump issued an executive order on May 1 directing the Corporation for Public Broadcasting (CPB) to end both direct and indirect federal funding for NPR and PBS.
+Several news outlets have also reported that the White House is planning to ask Congress to claw back previously approved federal funding for public media, threatening PBS Wisconsin, Wisconsin Public Radio and the entire public media system.
+Taken together, these are two of the most serious threats our services have faced.

-Without this essential funding, life-saving emergency alerts, proven educational resources for all Wisconsin families, trusted local journalism and storytelling, and enriching cultural programs that you — and residents across Wisconsin — could be eliminated.
+Without essential federal funding, life-saving emergency alerts, educational resources and PBS KIDS programs for all Wisconsin families that prepare our children for school and provide valuable Wisconsin-focused learning materials for all learning environments, trusted local journalism and storytelling, and enriching cultural programs could be eliminated.

 Did You Know?